Eco-Flow/training/docs/nfcore_rnaseq.md

 <br/>
 You should use the `--fasta /path/to/genome.fasta`,  `--gtf /path/to/genes.gff.gz`, `--input /path/to/samplesheet.csv` and `--output name` flags.

-PLUS: you need to use the flag `--profile docker` .
+**PLUS**: you need to use the flag `--profile docker` .
 This is to ensure you are running from docker containers to pull all the programs you need to run nf-core rnaseq.
 Otherwise you woud have to install all the software manually.
-In addition, there are other profiles for other container engines (e.g. `--singularity` or `--apptainer`).
+In addition, there are other profiles for other container engines (e.g. `--singularity` or `--apptainer`, used when on an HPC, contact your HPC team for help).
 <br/>
 <br/>
 <details>